samkibe/samkibe/README.md

-- 👋 Hi, I am kibe, a Data scientist researcher TO complement Information security.
+- 👋 Hi, I am kibe, a Data Scientist researcher TO complement Information Security.
 - 👀 I’m interested and passionate about Data Science and Cyber Security.

-- 🌱 Currently taking MSc Data science || digging deeper into Machine Learning
+- 🌱 Currently taking MSc Data Science || digging deeper into Machine Learning

 - 🌱 Finished working on Serious SQL, an extensive interaction with Databases in Data Exploration using SQL as an analytics tool.